 Very few TV shows (or films for that matter) would risk touching Vietnam in the 1960s, unless it was to show a purely pro-war stance (See: Green Berets, The).
 Star Trek was rare in that it not so subtlety talked about Vietnam, but really showed what a shitshow it was becoming … and this was smack dab in the middle of 1968!

-Kirk doesn’t want to interfere, and contemplates his options.
+Kirk doesn’t want to interfere (Prime Directive), and contemplates his options.
 Later, the tribe’s medicine woman gets a hold of Kirk’s phaser, and decides to work a deal with the enemy tribe, because a phaser is a hell of a lot more powerful than flintlocks.
 They instead try and rape her when she can’t get the weapon to work, and she is killed.
 With the medicine woman killed, the friendly chieftain, in a fit of anger, demands more weapons to seek revenge.
 Kirk provides flintlocks that will restore a balance of power, but realizes that all he has done has begun an arms race.
 They leave, realizing that they have done what they had to, but have likely sentenced paradise to destruction.

 8. Racism is really bad (“Let That Be Your Last Battlefield”)

-In “Let That Be Your Last Battlefield”, the Enterprise picks up a pair of aliens, one a police officer, and the other an escaped terrorist.
+In “Let That Be Your Last Battlefield”, the Enterprise picks up a pair of aliens, one a law enforcement officer, and the other an escaped terrorist.
 While they claim to come from the same planet, one of them is white on his left side, and black on the other, while the other is white on his right side, and black on the other.
 Since their planet is so far away, and has no extradition treaty with the Federation, Kirk needs to wait for instructions from Earth before proceeding.
 Until then, the pair are guests.
 The police officer, Bele (played by Frank “the Riddler” Gorshin) is a calm man, speaks intellectually, and describes the horrible acts of wanton destruction and murder that his quarry has committed.
-Meanwhile, the more excitable, passionate Lokai finds a sympathetic ear, of all people, from Spock as he explains that while he is guilty of these crimes, his people have been systematically persecuted, and murdered in acts of genocide by Bele’s people, and that he committed them only to stop senseless killing.
+Meanwhile, the more excitable, passionate Lokai finds a sympathetic ear, from of all people, Spock, as he explains that while he is guilty of these crimes, his people have been systematically persecuted, and murdered in acts of genocide by Bele’s people, and that he committed them only to stop senseless killing.
 Kirk and Co. have a hard enough time believing that they are so different, the only difference being which side of their bodies is white, and which is black.
 Both Bele and Lokai agree that the differences are stark!

 Sick of waiting, Bele gets control of the Enterprise, and pilots it to their home planet.
-Lokai escapes to the planet, with Bele in pursuit, only to find the planet has been completely destroyed by war, an their people all dead.
+Lokai escapes to the planet, with Bele in pursuit, only to find the planet has been completely destroyed by war, and their people all dead.
 Unwilling to listen to anything but their own hate, the pair are abandoned on the cinder of what is left of their home.

 This is a great episode except for the fact that it is in no way dramatically subtle about its subject of racism, and it pulls out the hammer, and hammers the audience over the head.
 If you watch that clip above, you can hear in Bele’s discussion the same tired arguments used by Confederate apologists to this day.
 In this way, the episode has not aged so well, but for its time, when Jim Crow was still the order of the day in the South, it was a ballsy episode to put on the air, with the simple message that racism (or virtually any prejudice) will eventually be destructive.